jamesdbrock/replace-benchmark/README.md

 # Method

-We want to benchmark to find all of the one-character patterns `x` in a text stream and replace them with the constant string `oo` (`s/x/oo/g`).
+The benchmark task is to find all of the one-character patterns `x` in a text stream and replace them by a function which returns the constant string `oo`.
+So, like the regex `s/x/oo/g`.
-The replacement string is longer than the pattern string so that the optimization of mutating the input buffer is not available.

 We have two benchmark input cases, which we call “dense” and “sparse”.